 a system wherein the individual components react together as a uniform, continuous mass.

 an organic liquid, of relatively low molecular weight, that creates a solid polymer by reacting with itself or other compounds of low molecular weight or both.

 a mixture of cement paste and fine aggregate.

-a mechanical device designed to mix and contain the components of repair materials.
+a mechanical device designed to mix and contain the components of concrete repair materials.
+(320.5R-14)

 a composite material of fine aggregates bound together by an organic polymer.

 adjacent spots of different tones and colors in a coating film that create a blotchy effect.